brunobritorj/terraform-k3s-lab/README.md

 ```

 - Server sufixed by (`-gw`) is the proxy for all traffic (`ssh` and `http/https`).
-- Server sufixed by (`-0`) is the K3s server.
+- Server sufixed by (`-k3s0`) is the K3s server.
-- Any other server is a K3s node.
+- Any other server is a K3s agent.